Updated for 2018!

 Best Deal On Admission This year, there are TWO chances to get everyone in the fair for free

-You can go the morning the fair opens, Friday, September 1st, and get in free with a canned food donation.
-It’s Komo’s First Day at the Fair food drive, and your entry is free with your donation from 10:30AM-12:30 only.
+You can go the morning the fair opens, and get in free with a canned food donation.
+Update-This has now passed, but there is a second chance to get into the Fair free

-OR If You Don’t Have to Work or Go To School Friday Morning the 8th: You can go down and watch the cattle parade (super fun), and then continue on into the fair between 10:30AM-12:30 and get free admission with a school supply donation.
-If you’re early risers, you can even stop by Pioneer Park (it’s the one by the downtown library) and get breakfast first for just 2.00 between 7:30-10.00!
+If You Don’t Have to Work or Go To School Friday Morning the 7th: You can go down and watch the cattle parade (super fun), and then continue on into the fair between 10:30AM-12:30 and get free admission with a school supply donation.
+If you’re early risers, you can even stop by Pioneer Park (it’s the one by the downtown library) and get breakfast first for just 2.00 between 8-10.00!
 If you have little kids, this is an awesome deal, and once you’re in the gates there is a ton they can do for free.
-More info. on the cattle drive and parade is here.
-More info. on the free opening day admission is here.
-Note that kids are free all Labor Day weekend (no coupon needed), and they will also get free admission coupons at school.
-It’s totally free to watch the parade.
+More info. on the cattle drive and parade is here

 - Got Kids?
 School age kids will receive free coupons through their school.
 Kids can also get in free all Labor Day weekend, and they don’t need a ticket or a coupon!
 Kids 5 and under are always free.

 - On a budget?
 There are actually tons of things to do at the fair for free.
 Pay for the grown-ups to get in, use the kids’ free coupons, and then head to the exhibit halls for all kinds of free things to see and do (more on those below).
-My advice to make this work is to discuss the expectations before hand, and maybe have an alternative for after-like an evening of free fair fun ending with a trip to the ice cream parlor.
+My advice to make this work is to discuss the expectations before hand, and maybe have an alternative for after-like an evening of free fair fun ending with a trip to your favorite frozen yogurt place.
 You can use the Fair Planner along with the daily schedule to figure out what to hit.
-When our boys were small we would let each of the boys do a set number of rides (like 3), and we limit our food to scones.
-Mmmm….scones!
-See more food tips below.

 Food: If you can survive without fair goodies, you’ll save a bundle.
 I’ll be springing for the Fisher Scone ice cream.
 It’s a little cup sized serving, but it’s delicious and only 2.00.
 You can’t get much food at the fair for 2.00!